Professor Green: Personal life

 In May 2009, Green was attacked with the neck of a broken bottle in the Cargo nightclub in Shoreditch, London.
 His assailant was later convicted and sentenced to eight years in prison.
 In May 2013, Green was crushed between two cars when travelling to perform a live show at Hartpury College in Gloucester.
 He was taken to hospital with a suspected broken leg, but returned to appear at Harper Adams University in Shropshire after just three weeks, followed by a long set at Glastonbury during the last weekend in June, which included him running along the front row of the audience.
 In 2019 Green fractured his neck during a seizure, just before leaving for a UK tour.

 Green married Millie Mackintosh at Babington House in Somerset in 2013.
 They divorced in 2016.

 Green's autobiography, Lucky, was published in September 2015.
 It was a Times bestseller.
 Green presented Suicide and Me on BBC Three on 27 October 2015.
-Green also contributed to the book, Dear NHS: 100 Stories to Say Thank You.

 Green is a supporter of Arsenal F.C.